 Liturgy is our public worship of God.
 As we sing and pray, our worship of God brings praise to our Creator.

 It expresses the church’s identity and mission, including the church’s calling to invite others and to serve with concern for the needs of the world.

 There is structure to our liturgy, set in motion by the rubrics within the Book of Common Prayer, but there is flexibility as we move and respond to the Holy Spirit.

 Click the links to learn more about the building blocks of Episcopal worship and the depth of meaning we find in it.
 There’s intentionality throughout.

 Book of Common Prayer

 Our scripture readings come from a common lectionary, a curated set of scriptures, and our services are guided by the Book of Common Prayer.
 A mark of Episcopal life, the Prayer Book is our guide to the discipled life in community.
 In it we find daily prayers, services, psalms, lectionary readings, and even historical documents, as well as a host of prayers and thanksgivings for our common life.
 It is our manual of devotion and guide to worship.
 If you don’t have one, we’d be glad to get you a printed copy.
-Click the links to the right to download a digital copy.
+Click the links to download a digital copy.

-The New Revised Standard Version of the Bible
+New Revised Standard Version of the Bible